Getting fit before your surgery? These 6 tips will help you

 1. Start with small steps

 You have undoubtedly tried everything to lose weight.
 From (crash) diets and exercise programs to medication or therapy.
 But a strict diet or exercise regime often only works temporarily.
 It is too rigorous.
 Moreover, your body is so disordered by (morbid) obesity that it is almost impossible to maintain.
 Therefore, go for small, healthy adjustments.
 Choose a few food swaps.
 Try to walk a bit every day and take the stairs instead of the elevator.
 Above all, do not set the bar too high.
 Every little bit really helps.

 2. Focus on health instead of pounds

 A love-hate relationship with the scale?
 This is the case for many people, but it’s not just about weight.
-This also applies to gastric bypass surgery.
-In addition to being overweight, gastric bypass surgery helps to reduce conditions linked to obesity.
+This also applies to weight loss surgery.
+In addition to being overweight, a stomach reduction helps to reduce conditions linked to obesity.
 Think cardiovascular disease, increased risk of cancer, high blood pressure, joint pain and fertility problems.
 So focus primarily on your health and how you feel rather than the number on the scale.

 3. Start healthy eating and drinking habits

 After surgery, your diet changes.
 This is not something that happens by itself.
 If you want to be more fit and get a head start on new eating and drinking habits, then start with these tips: